“A reader lives a thousand lives before he dies. The man who never reads lives only one.”

 It’s been three years since Typhoon Yolanda (Haiyan) struck Visayas and Palawan on November 2013, devastating 6,300 lives, displacing more than four million residents, and affecting 14 million people.

 Yolanda, considered one of the strongest typhoons in the world in the past century, first made landfall in Samar, wiping out its substandard seawall in Barangay Pinalanga in Marabut.
-In 2015, the seawall was rehabilitated under the initiative of the Department of Social Welfare and Development (DSWD) through its Kalahi CIDSS by empowering the coastal community to rebuild the structure.
-Kalahi CIDSS or Kapit-Bisig Laban sa Kahirapan-Comprehensive and Integrated Delivery of Social Services is a government program which uses community-driven strategy to address Filipinos’ vulnerability to disasters, poverty and hunger.
+In 2015, the seawall was rehabilitated under the initiative of the Department of Social Welfare and Development (DSWD), through its program Kapit Bisig Laban sa Kahirapan Comprehensive and Integrated Delivery Social Services (Kalahi-CIDSS) by empowering the coastal community to rebuild the structure.

 After the calamity, teachers in Gigantes Island conducted classes under the shade of trees.
 But early this year, damaged rooms were rehabilitated and new schoolrooms were built.